jlumbroso/lfs-to-github-pages/README.md

 This is the file `image.webp` as stored in the `main` branch:
 ![The `image.webp` stored in branch `main` *IS* stored through LFS.](https://raw.githubusercontent.com/jlumbroso/lfs-to-github-pages/main/screenshots/screenshot-main-lfs.png "Screenshot of branch `main`")

-After GitHub Actions continuous integration, this is the file `image.webp` as stored in the `gh-pages` branch:
+After GitHub Actions' continuous integration, this is the file `image.webp` as stored in the `gh-pages` branch:
 ![The `image.webp` stored in branch `main` is *NOT* stored through LFS.](https://raw.githubusercontent.com/jlumbroso/lfs-to-github-pages/main/screenshots/screenshot-gh-pages-not-lfs.png "Screenshot of branch `gh-pages`")

 ## How It Works